 The program for the 2009 forum was set over three days, as follows:

 Day One included: What have we done?: A collective narrative of the recent past and your place in Australia’s theatre history; What are you working on?
-A series of facilitated speed dating groups where delegates and respondents can introduce current creative ideas to each other for feedback.
+A series of facilitated speed dating groups where delegates and respondents introduced current creative ideas to each other for feedback.
 And finally, A progressive dinner: Future possibilities – innovation as a condition of survival.
-To stimulate the most expansive big picture thinking, the evening dinner has 5 keynote speakers, leaders in their fields, who will speak provocatively on how they see the future.
-Adapting to climate change, culture and the creation of social capital, human rights in a globalised world, new models of cultural production, and the role artists and non artists are all on the menu.
-After their talks, they will join the diners at their tables to continue the discussions.
+To stimulate the most expansive big picture thinking, the evening dinner had 5 keynote speakers, leaders in their fields, who spoke provocatively on how they see the future.
+Adapting to climate change, culture and the creation of social capital, human rights in a globalised world, new models of cultural production, and the role artists and non artists were all on the menu.
+After their talks, they joined the diners at their tables to continue the discussions.

-Day three included a breakfast meeting by Theatre Network Victoria; a panel discussion: Failure.
-Leading Australian theatre luminaries, including Stephen Armstrong, Executive Producer Malthouse Theatre, Robyn Archer, Alicia Talbot talk about their experience of failure and its importance in leadership, risk taking and innovation; Confessional: Private conversations between delegates and respondents exploring failures and their potential to be re-examined for unexpected outcomes.
+Day Three included: a breakfast meeting by Theatre Network Victoria; a panel discussion: Failure.
+Leading Australian theatre luminaries, including Stephen Armstrong, Executive Producer Malthouse Theatre, Robyn Archer, and Alicia Talbot talked about their experience of failure and its importance in leadership, risk taking and innovation; Confessional: Private conversations between delegates and respondents exploring failures and their potential to be re-examined for unexpected outcomes.
 Day three ended with What will we do now?
 Actions from Open Space.
-Action plan development for the four hottest issues arising out of Open Space.
+Action plan development of the four hottest issues arising out of Open Space.
 And a Closing party of course!